 On the Road to Recovery

-When we get the results of a soil test back, we can make the exact corrections that are needed by applying the right products.
+When we get the results of a soil test back, we can make the exact corrections that are needed by applying additional treatments of products.
 For example, one of the key ways in which we correct soil pH problems for Northern Virginia lawns is through a limestone application that is performed in the late fall or winter.

 Exactly how much limestone should be added to your lawn depends on the exact pH, behooving the importance of the soil test.
 Even so, many companies fail to include this service, meaning they’re basically guessing at how much lime is needed.
 This is a disservice to you as this is best performed as a customized application in order to yield the best results.